 Kitchen Tiles Cost

-Tiles are one of the most affordable ways to give your kitchen a lift without launching a full-scale renovation.
+Tiles are one of the most affordable ways to update your kitchen without launching a full-scale renovation.
 If you’re happy with the footprint and general structure, you just think it doesn’t leave an impression, then tiles are your answer.
 This cost-effective option can be approached a few different ways:

 - Tile re-glazing (overall color)